apache/mesos/docs/attributes-resources.md

     resourceRole : text | "*"

+Note that `resourceRole` must be one of the [roles](roles.md) that was defined when the Mesos master was started.

 ## Predefined Uses & Conventions

 The Mesos master has a few resources that it pre-defines in how it handles them.
 At the current time, this list consist of: